adriangeerre/popgen.github.io/_docs/generic/admixture.md

 **Admixture software**

-After running the admixture for the different values of _K_ here are out results of the cross-validation:
+After running the admixture for the different values of _K_ (it tooks a 3/4 hours in my computer), here are out results of the cross-validation:

 ```
 cat log*.out | grep CV